• Skip to primary navigation

 • A blend of cassava flour, almond flour, and tapioca flour create a pie crust that feels and tastes surprisingly like a wheat crust.
 Bob's Red Mill flours are milled in certified gluten-free facilities.
 Their fine grinds join forces here: cassava flour's sticky quality replaces the need for gluten, tapioca flour makes the dough extensible (stretchy), and blanched almond flour adds richness, tenderness, and browning.
 These mild-flavored flours make a neutral dough that pairs well with any recipe, sweet or savory.

 • You can swap in almond meal, hazelnut flour, tiger nut flour, or more cassava flour in place of the almond flour.
-You could also try using Bob's Paleo Baking Flour in place of all of the flours; it has a similar blend of ingredients.

 Other Ingredients

 • Ground chia seed or flaxseed adds more sticky goodness to the dough, helping to make it pliable and flaky.
 I use white chia seed or golden flax, which I grind in a coffee grinder, as the color blends in with the dough.
 But any chia seed will work.
-Alternatively, omit the seeds and use 1/2 teaspoon xanthan gum instead.

 • Ice water brings the dough together while keeping the butter cold.